vitrig/vim/README.md

 .vimrc file just sources config.vim file, which is located in Vim home directory along with plugins.
 This way changes can be made to config.vim, new plugins can be installed or new Vim snippets can be created - every change can be quickly commited back to git repository.
-Thus it just takes `git pull` To synchronize configuration with another workstation.
+It just takes `git pull` To synchronize configuration with another workstation.

 #Installation